Google Drive: 4 Tips Every Teacher (and Student) Should Know

 First, you can organize your files by name, which will display everything alphabetically either A-Z or Z-A. You can also organize your files by the last modified — either by you or someone else — and last opened.

 Another way to customize your Drive is by setting your viewing preference to either List view or Grid view.
 The names are pretty self-explanatory, but check out the image above to see the difference.
-I’m team grid view all the way.
+You can toggle between the two settings using the list/grid icon, which is in the top right corner next to the info circle.
+I'm team grid view all the way.

 Lastly, no Google Drive is complete without color-coded folders.
 To change the color of a folder, right mouse click on the folder and click “Change color."